thatnick/aid-parcel/README.md

 Our solution - Aid Parcel - is a platform consisting of three applications.
 A mobile application for donors, a mobile application for delivery drivers and operational hub workers, and a web application to administer the other two applications.

+This repo is for the donor facing mobile app.

 ## Pitch video

 https://youtu.be/wbXrXoyfE1I